Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 There are two forms of return expression: a simple return expression, specified using the non-labeled `return` keyword, which returns from the innermost [function declaration][Function declaration] (or [anonymous function declaration][Anonymous function declarations]), and a labeled return expression of the form `return@Context` which works as follows.

-- If `return@Context` is used inside a named function declaration, the name of the declared function may be used as `Context` to refer to that function.
+- If `return@Context` is used inside a named function declaration, the name of the declared function may be used as `Context` to refer to that function;
-  If several declarations match the same name, the `return@Context` is considered to be from the nearest matching function;
-- If `return@Context` is used inside a non-labeled lambda literal, the name of the function **using** this lambda expression as its argument may be used as `Context` to refer to the lambda literal;
+- If `return@Context` is used inside a non-labeled [function literal][Function literals], the name of the function *using* this function literal as its argument may be used as `Context` to refer to the function literal;
-- If `return@Context` is used inside a labeled lambda literal, the label may be used as `Context` to refer to the lambda literal.
+- If `return@Context` is used inside a labeled function literal, the label may be used as `Context` to refer to the function literal;
+- If several entities match the same label, the `return@Context` is considered to be from the nearest matching entity.

-If a return expression is used in the context of a lambda literal which is *not* [*inlined*][Inlining] in the current context and refers to any function scope declared outside this lambda literal, it is disallowed and should result in a compile-time error.
+If a return expression is used in the context of a function literal which is *not* [*inlined*][Inlining] in the current context and refers to any function scope declared outside this function literal (i.e., such return would cross the function boundary), it is disallowed and should result in a compile-time error.

+> Note: such cross-boundary return expressions are also called "non-local".

-> Note: these rules mean a simple return expression inside a lambda expression returns **from the innermost function** in which this lambda expression is defined.
+> Note: these rules mean a simple return expression inside a lambda expression returns *from the innermost function declaration* in which this lambda expression is defined (i.e., it is always non-local).
-> They also mean such return expression is allowed only inside **inlined** lambda expressions.
+> They also mean a simple return expression inside a lambda expression is allowed only if the lambda expression is inlined.

 #### Continue expressions